EDUCBA Logo

 Jira vs Confluence

-1. Open Issue– Once the issue is created, the same is an open stage and can be assigned to a person (assignee) to be worked upon.
+• Open Issue– Once the issue is created, the same is an open stage and can be assigned to a person (assignee) to work on.

-2. In Progress Issue– After the issue is opened and assigned to an assignee, the assignee can mark it as “in progress” which shows that the assignee has taken the issue and has actively started to work on the same.
+• In Progress Issue– After the issue is opened and assigned to an assignee, the assignee can mark it as “in progress,” which shows that the assignee has taken the case and actively started working on it.

-3. Resolved Issue– After the issue is successfully resolved from the assignee’s end it can be marked as Resolved and can be assigned to the same person who created the issue or to some other concerned person.
-After verification of the resolved issue, if it is successful, it can be closed otherwise re-opened, if any further changes are required.
+• Resolved Issue– After the issue is successfully resolved from the assignee’s end, it can be marked as Resolved and assigned to the same person who created the problem or to some other concerned person.
+After verifying the resolved issue, if it is successful, it can be closed; otherwise, it is reopened if any further changes are required.

-4. Reopened Issue– An issue can be reopened which was created and resolved earlier but if it requires some more changes or the resolution was not correct or some more bugs are found.
+• Reopened Issue– An issue can be reopened, created, and resolved earlier, but if it requires some more changes, the resolution was incorrect, or more bugs are found.
 The same issue can be assigned to the same assignee to whom it was assigned earlier or to someone else.

-5. Close Issue– After successful verification of the resolution the issue can be closed.
-Generally, it is done by the same person who has reported the issue.
+• Close Issue– The issue can be closed after successfully verifying the resolution.
+Generally, it is done by the same person who has reported the problem.

 Jira vs Confluence